 Diodes, transistors, and integrated circuits generate considerable amounts of heat during operation.
 Extreme heat can damage or significantly affect the performance of semiconductor devices, and therefore, supplemental cooling is necessary to maintain the temperature within the limits specified by a manufacturer.
 Whereas some electronic components can dissipate heat on their own, most optoelectronic devices—like lasers and power transistors such as MOSFETs and IGBTs—cannot sufficiently dissipate heat without a heat management solution.
+How to dissipate heat in this case?
 This is where a well-thought-out heat sink design can make a big difference.

-Heat Sinks What are Heat Sinks Used For?
+How To Dissipate Heat What are Heat Sinks Used For?

 Heat sinks are used in electronic devices and assemblies to provide supplemental cooling that is required to prevent overheating of components.
 These elements are designed and optimized to ensure that electronic devices operate within the temperature ranges provided by manufacturers.

 Despite the significant manufacturing cost reduction of electronic boards and enclosures for devices, it is still a daunting and time-consuming task to analyze the thermal performance of a new design.
-Download this case study to learn how the thermal performance of a printed circuit board was investigated using thermal analysis in a web browser.
+Download this case study to learn how to dissipate heat, and the thermal performance of a printed circuit board was investigated using thermal analysis in a web browser.

 Heat Sink Design Key Considerations in Heat Sink Design